Medigus: Viewbix Reports its Financial Results for 2022 with a 114% Growth in Revenues Totaling $97 Million

-Tel Aviv, Israel, March 27, 2023 (GLOBE NEWSWIRE) -- Medigus Ltd. MDGS, a technology company engaged in advanced medical solutions, innovative internet technologies and electric vehicle and charging solutions, announced today that Viewbix Inc. (henceforth "Viewbix") VBIX, 76% owned by Medigus' subsidiary Gix Internet, (henceforth "Gix") (42.25% owned by Medigus) GIX, a global marketing technology (MarTech) solutions company for online performance-based-marketing, reported its financial results for the fourth quarter and the fiscal year ended December 31, 2022.
+Tel Aviv, Israel, March 27, 2023 (GLOBE NEWSWIRE) -- Medigus Ltd. (Nasdaq: MDGS), a technology company engaged in advanced medical solutions, innovative internet technologies and electric vehicle and charging solutions, announced today that Viewbix Inc. (henceforth “Viewbix”) (OTC: VBIX), 76% owned by Medigus’ subsidiary Gix Internet, (henceforth “Gix”) (42.25% owned by Medigus) (TASE: GIX), a global marketing technology (MarTech) solutions company for online performance-based-marketing, reported its financial results for the fourth quarter and the fiscal year ended December 31, 2022.

 Key highlights for the fourth quarter and the fiscal year ended December 31, 2022, include: